Migrating data to Yandex StoreDoc

 -

-A dump is a set of files using which you can restore the state of a database.
+A dump is a collection of files allowing you to restore a database to a specific state.
 To migrate data to a Yandex StoreDoc cluster, create a database dump using

-mongodumpand restore it in the target cluster usingmongorestore.
-To achieve a full dump, switch the source cluster toread-only
+mongodumpand restore it on the target cluster usingmongorestore.
+To ensure dump integrity, switch the source cluster toread-only

 Required paid resources

-- Yandex StoreDoc target cluster fee: use of computing resources allocated to hosts and disk space (see Yandex StoreDoc pricing).
+- Yandex StoreDoc cluster: computing resources allocated to hosts, storage and backup size (see Yandex StoreDoc pricing).

-- Per-transfer fee: use of computing resources and number of transferred data rows (see Data Transfer pricing).
+- Each transfer: use of computing resources and the number of transferred data rows (see Data Transfer pricing).

-- Yandex StoreDoc target cluster fee: use of computing resources allocated to hosts and disk space (see Yandex StoreDoc pricing).
+- Yandex StoreDoc cluster: computing resources allocated to hosts, storage and backup size (see Yandex StoreDoc pricing).

-- When creating a VM to download a dump: fee for the use of computing resources, storage, OS (for specific operating systems), and, optionally, public IP address (see Compute Cloud pricing).
+- VM instance: use of computing resources, storage, public IP address, and OS (see Compute Cloud pricing).

 Getting started

-Create a Yandex StoreDoc target cluster with the computing capacity and storage size appropriate for the environment where the migrated database is deployed.
+Create a Yandex StoreDoc target cluster with computing capacity and storage size matching the source database’s environment.

 The source and target database names must be the same.